Mithreindeir/ewcc/README.md

 # ewcc
-Small C compiler in development in C99 with a handwritten Recursive Descent parser Making a compiler for learning purposes focusing on simplicity and correctness.
+Making a compiler for learning purposes focusing on simplicity and correctness.

 ## Current Progress:
-Example:
+The compiler can currently take a program with a small subset of C, like:

 ```C
 int main(int argc, char **argv)
 {